Rather than mandating that women register, just terminate that useless practice.

 In short, McCain is right.
 There is no plausible reason for a draft.
 Any war is a questionable idea if the government can’t find enough volunteers to wage it the right way.
 I note that the chiefs of the Navy and the Air Force have expressed no such enthusiasm for dragooned labor, but are always asking for more capital.
 On a blog for the Wall Street Journal yesterday, Felicia Schwartz acknowledged that draft registration doesn’t cost much—according to the agency itself, $21.5 million this year—but a total waste is still a total waste.
 That money will produce zero soldiers, but would buy a thousand JDAMs annually.
 The Air Force was complaining last week that sequestration has cut into its precision weapons budget, and that stocks for fighting in Iraq and Syria are dwindling.
 Well, don’t worry, gentlemen.
 I just found your money.

-James Hasík is a senior fellow in the Brent Scowcroft Center on International Security.
+James Hasik is a senior fellow in the Scowcroft Center for Strategy and Security.